 Seems like I heard this lesson somewhere else.
 Something about the race not being to the swift.

 There are many applications beyond investing.
 Getting out of debt.
+Saving for the down payment on a house.
 Living within your means.
 Having monthly conversations about money with your spouse.

 Steady plodding.
 Little steps in the right direction for a long time.
 It isn’t glamorous, but it’s what it takes to achieve uncommon success.